HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ### Script use

 As shown in the [Top elements](#top-elements) section below, the `script` element is the 6th most frequently used HTML element.
-From the standpoint of the Markup chapter, we were interested in the ways the `script` element is used across these millions of pages from the data set.
+For the purposes of this chapter, we were interested in the ways the `script` element is used across these millions of pages from the data set.

-Overall, around 2% of the pages we analyzed contain no scripting at all, not even structured data scripts with the `type` attribute set to `application/ld+json`.
+Overall, around 2% of pages contain no scripting at all, not even structured data scripts with the `type="application/ld+json"` attribute.
 Considering that nowadays it's pretty common for a page to include at least one script for an analytics solution, this seems noteworthy.

 At the opposite end of the spectrum, the numbers show that about 97% of pages contain at least one script, either inline or external.